aewhite100/UCSB-Smithsonian-R-workshop/about/audience.md

 layout: page
 title: Audience
 ---
+This course is designed to introduce undergraduate STEM students to scientific computing in R. The course was implemented online (Summer 2020) with a combination of weekly lectures and discussion sections.
+This course was organized as part of the [UCSB-Smithsonian Scholars Program](https://oep.ucsb.edu/programs/smithsonian_scholars_project/), a professional enrichment program for 1st and 2nd year STEM students who are first generation and or low-income, specifically from UCSB, Oxnard College, Santa Barbara City College, Allan Hancock College, Ventura College, and East LA College.
+Questions regarding our core audience and course implementation can be directed to the UCSB-Smithsonian Scholars Program Coordinator [Cristina Soto-Balderas](cristina.soto.balderas@ucsb.edu).

+**This course is based on a [semester long course](https://datacarpentry.org/semester-biology/) developed by Dr. Ethan White and colleagues at the University of Florida.
+In keeping with their mission to share their course materials widely, we share their original message below regarding the use of their original course materials and how they are seeking contributions.
+Below is Ethan White's original message to his audience:**

 The long-term goal of this site is to help two large groups of people:
 1) Students in a classroom at a college or university; and 2) Free-range